anthonylouisburns/icontent/README.md

 IContent is most directly derived from [ipython/docker-notebook](https://github.com/ipython/docker-notebook)

-IContent's functionality is modeled after static content generation frameworks like [Hugo](http://gohugo.io/), adn inspired by the entire IPython community particularly those using IPython for blogging.
+IContent's functionality is modeled after static content generation frameworks like [Hugo](http://gohugo.io/), and inspired by the entire IPython community particularly those using IPython for blogging.

 The core functionality is provide by [NBConvert](https://github.com/ipython/ipython/tree/master/IPython/nbconvert).